Support for the TCFD recommendations

 Governance

-Under the top-down approach led by the president and chief executive officer, coupled with control by the director of the environment, the Group promotes measures to achieve carbon neutrality in 2050.
-At the Council of Directors, which was newly established in 2022, the department heads, executive officers, and directors broadly discuss ESG requirements that include countering climate change.
-The respective executive officers take the leadership in initiatives for decarbonization and other sustainability issues.
-These activities are monitored by the Board of Directors and updated in consideration of immediate climate change issues and changes in risks and opportunities.
+The focus of the company is on the variety of measures intended to achieve the realization of carbon neutrality by 2050 through the unique sustainability governance structure of TOK, which involves collaboration between the Council of Directors (theme setting and discussions) and the Board of Directors ( resolutions and monitoring).
+At the Council of Directors, the department heads, executive officers, and directors broadly discuss ESG requirements that include countering climate change.
+The respective executive officers take the lead in establishing initiatives for decarbonization and other sustainability issues.
+These initiatives are monitored by the Board of Directors, which is the decisionmaking body, and constantly updated in consideration of immediate climate change issues and changes in risks and opportunities.

 Risk management

-Under the governance structure above and the risk management structure centering around the Risk Management Committee, which comprises the president and the general managers, TOK will ensure the PDCA cycle of each activity countering climate change and maintain continuous risk management with the president and chief executive officer as the chief risk management officer
+Under the governance structure above and the risk manage ment structure centered around the Risk Management Committee, which comprises the president and the general managers, TOK will ensure the PDCA cycle of each activity countering climate change and will maintain continuous risk management with the president and chief executive officer as the chief risk management officer.

 Strategies (scenario analysis)

-TOK promoted scenario analysis on average temperature increases by the end of the 21st century by referring to the 1.5-degree scenario and the 4-degree scenario presented by the Intergovernmental Panel on Climate Change (IPCC) and then sorted the risks and opportunities for the overall group business, including the quantitative analysis of opportunities.
-Both in the 1.5-degree scenario and in the 4-degree scenario, the TOK Group re-recognized through the process above that it would be reasonably possible to enhance corporate value on a medium- to long-term basis by taking abundant business opportunities in the miniaturization and multilayer stacking of semiconductors and in the demand for power semiconductors, as well as by adequately responding to the anticipated physical risks and strengthening resilience.
+TOK promoted a scenario analysis of the average temperature increases by the end of the 21st century by referring to the 1.5degree scenario and the 4degree scenario presented by the Intergovernmental Panel on Climate Change (IPCC) and then identified the risks and opportunities for the overall group business, including the quantitative analysis of opportunities.
+Both in the 1.5degree scenario and in the 4degree scenario, the TOK Group reaffirmed that it would be reasonably possible to enhance corporate value on a medium to longterm basis through the process above by taking advantage of the abundant business opportunities in the miniaturization and multilayer stacking of semiconductors and in the demand for power semiconductors, as well as by adequately responding to the anticipated physical risks and strengthening resilience.

 Indicators and targets